C0DECYCLE/TypeScriptCompileService/README.md

-# TypeScript Compile Service
+# ⚙️ TypeScript Compile Service

+## 📜 About
-> This allows you to link TypeScript files directly in HTML.
+This allows you to link TypeScript files directly in HTML.
 They are automatically compiled in the background with web workers.
 Use it for fast, seamless development.
 It should not be shipped.

-## Usage
+## 🪤 Usage

-### Configure
+### 📋 Configure
 Adjust the paths and settings in the <b>typescript-service-config.js</b> file.
 ```js
 const typescriptCompileServiceConfig = {